Botswana Reports Mysterious Deaths Of Hundreds Of Elephants - UrduPoint

 "We do not suspect poaching since (the) animals were found with tusks," he said.

-Samples have been collected and sent to South Africa, Zimbabwe and Canada for testing.
+Samples have been collected and sent to specialised laboratories in South Africa, Zimbabwe and Canada for testing.

 Similar deaths were first reported in May when authorities found 12 carcasses in just a week in two villages in the northwest of the country.